Study 1: How Do Yields Vary by Size of Borrower?

 The average of the entire dataset is presented as subindex average.
 For computational reasons, that average is not exactly the same as the PPCI, but the comparison between quartiles is accurate.

 By examining the quartiles relative to the subindex average, that same observation is easier to see.
 However, there is a marked convergence of yields by quartile in Q4 2019, prior to COVID-19 lockdowns and market reaction.
-While the largest borrowers are routinely +/- 20bps from the average, the smallest borrowers have been 180bps above average in the past several quarters.
+While the largest borrowers are routinely +/- 20bps from the average, the smallest borrowers have been more than 110 bps above average in the past several quarters.

 The overall divergence between quartiles is also dynamic and has moved wider and tighter over time.
 This graphic shows the dispersion as the highest quartile yield minus the lowest quartile yield.
 The trailing average of dispersion also shows an increase, as yields continuously reflect size premiums or discounts.